A Tale of Two Sisters (Once Upon a Time): In the Characters' Past

+In the Enchanted Forest

 The episode begins on a ship in the seas between Arendelle and the Enchanted Forest.
-Aware that the ship is sinking, Gerda's husband finds her writing a letter to her daughters, Anna and Elsa, insisting that she needs to finish so that they can know the truth.
-Gerda and her husband toss the bottle into the sea just before the ship capsizes.
+Aware that the ship is sinking, Gerda's husband Agnarr finds her writing a letter to their daughters, Elsa and Anna, insisting that she needs to finish so that they can know the truth.
+Gerda and Agnarr toss the bottle into the sea just before the ship capsizes.

+In Arendelle

 Five years later, Anna and Elsa prepare for Anna's wedding to Kristoff when Elsa finds her mother's diary, which reveals that the reason for their "business" trip had to do with Elsa's seemingly uncontrollable ice powers.
 Elsa feels guilty that she may be the reason for their deaths, but Anna sets out to prove it wasn't, and meets with Grand Pabbie, the Troll King, to find out where their parents had gone.
 He reveals that they were headed to a land called Misthaven.